2019 Dodge Journey Trim Levels with Comparisons & Configurations.

 As you can see, all of the Journey's trim options have some attractive features.
 With all of these similarities, how are you supposed to know which trim level is the right one for you?
 Read through the trim level comparisons in this review, and you might find yourself feeling more confident in your decision.

-Compare the 2019 Dodge Journey SE vs Crossroad Trim Levels.
+Compare the 2019 Dodge Journey SE vs Crossroad Trims.
 What is the difference?

 The SE is the 2019 Dodge Journey's base trim level, but it is far from being basic.
 And the Crossroad is certainly very far from being basic.
 The standard 2.4-L 4-cylinder engine comes on both trim levels, but the Crossroad gives you the option of equipping the more high-powered 3.6-L V6 that comes standard on the GT.
 The 2.4-L is matched up with a 4-speed automatic transmission while the 3.6-L gets a 6-speed automatic.
 Both of these engines are powerful, but the 3.6-L is, of course, the stronger option.